 Bipmapped files are made of tiny dots.
 They can be made smaller, but become more and more jagged as they're made larger.
 Vector graphics are lines or fills enclosed within lines.
 They may be scaled either larger or smaller without losing sharpness.

-Note: When using spot or named colors in a graphic that will be part of a larger printed publication, the color names must EXACTLY match the names used in the publication or extra printing plates will be made for each difference.
+Note: When using spot or named colors in a graphic that will be part of a larger printed publication, the color names must EXACTLY MATCH the names used in the publication or extra printing plates will be made for each difference.
 This raises the cost unnecessarily and will delay a print job.

 There are more file types than the following, but these are the most common.